 To configure the database connection a properties file with the name "application.properties" must be added to the resource folder.
 An example of its configuration can be found on the wiki repository [31].

-On the application spring Repositories were used to interact with the database, specifically CrudRepositorty and PagingAndSortingRepository.
-The CrudRepositorty is a repository with some CRUD operations already implemented and the PagingAndSortingRepository extends the CrudRepositorty supporting sorting and paging for DB operations.
+On the application spring Repositories were used to interact with the database, specifically CrudRepositorty.
+The CrudRepositorty is a repository with some CRUD operations already implemented.

 To enable the repositories to perform database operations each repository was associated with a given class which represented the DB tables with which the repository would interact.
 As such these classes needed some configuration so the repository would be able to know the table name, the field names and other related entities were there.
 To this effect the package `pt.iselearning.services.domain` contains several classes which were annotated with annotations from `org.hibernate.annotations` and `javax.persistence` packages in order to identify DB table names, column names, which of the properties were primary keys, identity keys and relations to other domains line one to many or many to one.